 Root Canal Therapy

 Our goal is to help you to minimize the risk of emergency treatment.
-This is why we commit a generous amount of time designing a Lifetime Treatment Plan that will help you to offset the possibility of unforeseen pain or tooth breakage.
+This is why we commit a generous amount of time designing a lifetime treatment plan that will help you to offset the possibility of unforeseen pain or tooth breakage.

 Do you have concerns about amalgam (silver-mercury) fillings?
 At Simply Smiles, we have not placed any amalgam fillings in the last 25 years.
 One big reason is our concern for the environment.
 Mercury that ends up in our water supply is definitely something to be avoided.
 Also, our patients and staff are exposed to a bit of mercury when an amalgam filling is placed and also when it is removed.
 Whether these procedures, or the presence of these fillings in our mouths, represents a health hazard, is uncertain.
 We would not expect any health conditions to improve just by removing your amalgams (although some people advocate that).
-But by placing only mercury-free fillings in our office, we feel we are doing the best thing for you, for our staff, and for our environment.
+By placing only mercury-free fillings in our office, we feel we are doing the best thing for you, for our staff, and for our environment.